Jeancarlosayala28/readmes/SFRA/README.md

 ### The latest version ###

-The latest version of Pasteleria Lety is `1.9.0`
+The latest version of SFRA is `6.3.0`

 ### Getting Started ###